PhoenixMP/Capstone-2/README.md

 I've generated four distinct background videos using the AI video generation software, Runway Gen 2.
 These videos showcase abstract surrealist imagery centered around grand pianos.
 During gameplay users are treated to a visual spectacle as one of these randomly selected background videos accompanies their experience.
 This dynamic feature enhances immersion, providing players with engaging and visually captivating surroundings that complement the musical gameplay.

 #### __Note Accuracy Feedback__
-The visual feedback system for denotating the accuracy of a players keypress provides instantaneous cues to players.
+The visual feedback system for denotating the accuracy of a player’s keypress provides instantaneous cues to players.
 As users interact with falling notes and piano keys, a color-coded system activates: accurate hits illuminate both the falling note and corresponding piano key in green, while mistimed actions trigger a red glow.
 Below the virtual piano keys, real-time descriptors ("perfect," "great," "good," or "miss") appear, accompanied by the precise points earned for that note.
 This swift, dynamic feedback loop enhances player awareness, encouraging timely and precise actions for an immersive gaming experience.

 #### __Audio Feedback__
 The background music plays as a version of the song without its central melody.
 With each virtual piano key press, the corresponding note's audio is triggered, allowing players to generate individual note sounds.
 Accurate key presses enable players to progressively reintegrate the absent melody, effectively completing the song's arrangement.
 The precision of their timing and accuracy directly influences the harmony of the audio.
 Mistimed or incorrect key presses, however, introduce discernible disruptions, immediately conveying deviations in performance.